Persicaria affinis 'Donald Lowndes'

 knotweed 'Donald Lowndes'

-A mat-forming, partially evergreen perennial to 20cm in height, with dark green, narrowly elliptic leaves and erect spikes of small pink flowers which darken with age, finally turning orange-brown
+A mat-forming, partially evergreen perennial to 20cm in height, with dark green, narrowly elliptic leaves which turn bronze in the autumn.
+Upright spikes of small pink flowers appear from summer to autumn, turning orange-brown as they age

 Buy this plant